larowlan/menu_block/README.txt

   default block title will be the title for the parent menu item of the specified level.

-  For example, if the active menu trail for the Navigation menu is: Administer > Site building > Menus > Primary links, then a menu block configured to start with the 1st level of the Navigation will display a block title of "Navigation".
-And a menu block configured to start with the 3rd level of the Navigation menu will display a block title of "Site building".
+  For example, if the active menu trail for the Management menu is: Administer > Structure > Menus > Main menu, then a menu block configured to start with the 1st level of the Management menu will display a block title of "Management".
+  And a menu block configured to start with the 3rd level of the Management menu will display a block title of "Structure".

 Block title as link
   For menu trees that start with the 2nd level or deeper, the default block